meutband/Capstone/README.md

-# Capstone
-Westrock Coffee Analysis
+# Westrock Coffee Analysis

-Getting readme up to upload assignments
+# Table of Contents:
+1. Motivation
+2. The data set
+3. The model
+4. The staff
+5. Conclusion